 💭Recipe FAQs

-The best white wine for mussels is a crispy dry wine that will contrast well with the richness of the mussels.
+The best white wine for mussels is a crisp, dry wine that will contrast well with the richness of the mussels.
 I recommend Pinot Grigio, Sauvignon Blanc, Chablis, and Muscadet.

 Yes, remove the shells and steam them in a large skillet with some leftover broth or wine until they are warm.